TimG919/RepData_PeerAssessment1/PA1_template.md

 colnames(avgDailyPatternClean) <- c('Interval','Type','AvgSteps')
 ```

-Plot of data by weekend or weekday
+Plot of data by weekend or weekday highlights the differences in averages for a weekday vs a weekend

 ```r